Anonymous

 From India, Delhi

 Unless your answers are not digestible or understood by the interviewer, despite your good intention to reply in a better way, it would not help you.
-Most of the bigger companies expect to have command over the English language.
+Most of the bigger companies expect you to have command over the English language.
 So, try to have command over English so that the person at the receiving end can understand your reply with reference to your intention.

 In small companies, English is not a mandatory language.
 So, in that interview, if you answer honestly and confidently in any language, then you would feel that you are on the positive side.
-Trust this will help you to grow!!!
+Trust this will help you to grow!

 I hope this helps you improve your communication skills for interviews.